-- 10.1 I do not accept gifts or hospitality, irrespective of estimated value, which could give rise to real or substantive personal gain or a reasonable suspicion of influence on my part to show favour from persons seeking to acquire, develop or do business with the local authority or from persons who may apply to the local authority for any permission, licence or other significant advantage. - 10.2 I register with the Monitoring Officer any gift or hospitality with an estimated value of at least £50 within 28 days of its receipt. - 10.3 I register with the Monitoring Officer any significant gift or hospitality that I have been offered but have refused to accept.
+10.1 I do not accept gifts or hospitality, irrespective of estimated value, which could give rise to real or substantive personal gain or a reasonable suspicion of influence on my part to show favour from persons seeking to acquire, develop or do business with the local authority or from persons who may apply to the local authority for any permission, licence or other significant advantage.

+- 10.2 I register with the Monitoring Officer any gift or hospitality with an estimated value of at least £25 within 28 days of its receipt. - 10.3 I register with the Monitoring Officer any significant gift or hospitality that I have been offered but have refused to accept.
+If I decline such a gift or hospitality, I will provide the details to the Monitoring Officer who will maintain an informal register.

-In order to protect your position and the reputation of the local authority, you should exercise caution in accepting any gifts or hospitality which are (or which you reasonably believe to be) offered to you because you are a councillor.
+In order to protect your position and the reputation of the local authority, you should exercise caution in accepting any gifts or hospitality which are (or which you reasonably believe to be) offered to you because you are a Councillor.
 The presumption should always be not to accept significant gifts or hospitality.
 However, there may be times when such a refusal may be difficult if it is seen as rudeness in which case you could accept it but must ensure it is publicly registered.
-However, you do not need to register gifts and hospitality which are not related to your role as a councillor, such as Christmas gifts from your friends and family.
-It is also important to note that it is appropriate to accept normal expenses and hospitality associated with your duties as a councillor.
+However, you do not need to register gifts and hospitality which are not related to your role as a Councillor, such as Christmas gifts from your friends and family.
+It is also important to note that it is appropriate to accept normal expenses and hospitality associated with your duties as a Councillor.
 If you are unsure, do contact your Monitoring Officer for guidance.